stevedepp/strang/ch6/README.md

 <img width="682" alt="image" src="https://user-images.githubusercontent.com/38410965/107596452-c1eab780-6be5-11eb-80a6-e5e4dbef9f8d.png">

-A - &lambda;I solves for &lambda eigenvalues when singular, i.e. when det A - &lambdaI; = 0
+A - &lambda;I solves for &lambda; eigenvalues when singular, i.e. when det A - &lambda;I = 0
-then both rows of matrix A - &lambdaI; are multiples of vector (a,b)
+then both rows of matrix A - &lambda;I are multiples of vector (a,b)
 then eigenvector x is ANY multiple of vector (b,-a)
 repeating example, but previously  the 2nd eigenvector x<sub>2</sub> paired with &lambda;<sub>2</sub> = 5 was (1,2) and now (2,4).  there is a line of eigenvectors = any non-zero multiple of x.
 MatLab provides the unit vector equivalent.